Neurodevelopmental & Musculoskeletal Research

 Children with neuromuscular disease often have difficulty moving their arms and performing activities of daily living due to muscle weakness.
 Wilmington Robotic EXoskeleton (WREX) is an arm orthosis that helps children with very little residual strength to move their arms in space.
 It is primarily intended for people with muscular dystrophy, spinal muscular atrophy, and arthrogryposis in which the distal muscles (those farther away from the joint) are less affected and sensation remains intact.

 WREX is a two-segment device that uses elastic bands to help a child move the arm in 3-D space.
 It allows full passive range of motion of the arm and provides a sense of flotation that assists in voluntary movement.
 It can easily be adjusted to accommodate a child’s size, weight, and arm length.
 WREX is typically mounted to a wheelchair.
 When attached to a body jacket, it can also help children with arthrogryposis walk independently.
-WREX was conceived and developed at Nemours/Alfred I. duPont Hospital for Children and is being sold by JAECO Orthopedics.
+WREX was conceived and developed at Nemours Children’s Hospital, Delaware and is being sold by JAECO Orthopedics.
 It can also be found in the Patterson Medical catalogue.

 WREX II, the next generation currently under development, has easily adjustable link lengths and anti-gravity lift.
 It can also be switched from the right to the left hand and is enclosed in a plastic cover.
 WREX II is motorized so a user can lift heavier objects and overcome profound weakness.
 The motors assist the rubber bands in creating just the right tension to lift the arm.